SUMMARY OF GRADE

 AN IN-DEPTH LOOK

 The New York State K-8 Social Studies Framework does not include financial literacy standards.
-While there are economic standards for each grade, there are no specific personal finance standards, meaning students are not guaranteed any financial literacy instruction until their senior year of high school.
+While there are economic standards for each grade, only a few align with personal finance standards, meaning all students are not guaranteed robust financial literacy instruction until their senior year of high school.
 Middle level students in Career and Technical Education also receive some personal finance instruction within the Financial and Consumer Literacy module.

 In 2021, New York legislators voted to “require that the department of financial services website provide information to enhance consumer financial literacy and consumer awareness which shall include information on basic banking and personal financial management, how credit scores are determined and ways to establish good credit, options for investing and increasing savings, best practices for protecting personal information, and any other topics deemed appropriate by the superintendent” showing some interest in increasing the level of financial literacy of New Yorkers, but no legislation pertaining to K-12 education in personal finance was passed.